-Since it’s Mental Health Week, emphasis on the week part, we want to talk about the place where we spend most of our time during the week: work.
+Since it’s Mental Health Week, emphasis on the week part, we want to talk about the place where we spend most of our time during the week: taking care at work.

 Most people work a 36-40 hour week, but there are also a lot of people who work more or less than that.
 Regardless of how much you work, it can still take a toll on your mental health.
 Why?
 Because we are all trying to find a balance in life, and sometimes work can both help and hinder that balance.